ms/buildtogether.tech/10-handover/index.md

 ---
 ---

-Your course project will probably end when the course does, but you might decide to carry on with it.
-If you do, and if other people join in, you may eventually decide that it's time for you to move over.
-This advice is based on my experience of doing that; see [this post][petrov-handing-over] for some more ideas or [this talk][carpentrycon-talk] for some personal reflections.
+Thousands of books have been written about how to start projects, but only a handful about how to end them.
+The advice below is based on my experience of doing that; see [this post][petrov-handing-over] from <span i="Petrov, Andrey">Andrey Petrov</span> for some more ideas or [this talk][carpentrycon-talk] for some personal reflections.

 1. Be sure you mean it.
-:   Letting go will be hard on you, but not letting go will be even harder on your
+:   Letting go will be hard on you, but saying you're going to and not actually
-    successors, so be sure you're actually going to let go.
+    doing it will be even harder on your successors.

 2. Do it when other people think you should.
 :   Just as you are the last person to realize when you're too tired to be coding,